philphilphil/modo/README.md

 # modo
-markdown todo cli interface is a small application to query markdown todos with a code like syntax.
+markdown todo cli interface is a small application to query markdown todos with a SQL-like syntax.
 This is my first project in rust and will be improved over time.
 Some parts may be implemented not ideal.

 ## Usage
 call modo with a path to a folder where the markdown files (--path or -p) are and the query (--query or -q).
-Eg: `modo --path /User/phil/Notes --query "done == false"`

-From there, you can enter queries to get lists of todos.
-Navigation in todo list is done via arrow keys.
+Eg: `modo --path /User/phil/Notes --query "done == false"` Navigation in todo list is done via arrow keys.
 Pressing enter or space in a todolist will check/uncheck the selected todo.
-Pressing ESC gets you back to the query prompt.
+Pressing ESC ends the program.

 ## Filter Queries
 An empty query will return all todos.
 All filters are case insentivite.